ForgeRock/forgeops/docker/ds/README-DS.md

 ## Directory Folders

 * ds-new - Generic DS image used by the ds-operator or for fully "mutable" directory deployments.
-This is the recommended ds image for new deployments.
+This is the recommended DS image for new deployments.
 * common: common scripts used to build multiple images
-* cts:  Legacy DS image purpose built for CTS. ** For internal purposes only **
+* cts:  Legacy DS image purpose-built for CTS. ** For internal purposes only **
-* ds-idrepo: Legacy Purpose built for DS shared repo for AM/IDM.
-Also includes a cts backend for small installations. ** For internal purposes only **
+* ds-idrepo: Legacy DS image purpose-built for DS as the shared repository for AM/IDM.
+Also includes a CTS backend for small installations. ** For internal purposes only **
 * proxy: DS proxy server.
 Experimental / unsupported.
 * dsutil:  Utility image that can be run in a pod to perform various DS related tasks.
-Has all the ds tools installed.
+Has all the DS tools installed.

 ## Utility image (`dsutil`)

-The `dsutil` image provides a bash shell into a pod that has all the DS tools installed.
-Utility scripts are located in the `/opt/opendj/bin` directory.
+The `dsutil` image provides a bash shell into a pod that has all the DS utility scripts installed in the /opt/opendj/bin directory.

 To build the `dsutil` image: